The 20 best Samsung Gear VR games, apps and experiences

-The HTC Vive and Oculus Rift might be battling it out for the upper end of VR, requiring a pricey new PC to even hit minimum specs with either – but Samsung's Gear VR still delivers a great mobile VR experience at a fraction of the cost.
+You don't need an HTC Vive or Oculus Rift to begin strapping impressive VR experiences to your face - Samsung's Gear VR does it at a fraction of the cost.

-Sure, they're not all exactly on the same level, but the Gear VR requires a much less expensive overall investment, especially if you already have a recent Samsung flagship phone, and it already has dozens and dozens of apps to check out in the Oculus Store.
+Sure, they're not all exactly on the same level, but the Gear VR requires a much less expensive overall investment, especially if you already have a recent Samsung flagship phone (like the Galaxy S8), and it has hundreds of apps and games to check out in the Oculus Store.
+There are plenty out there that support the latest generation Gear VR, too - including its bundled motion controller for more immersive experiences.

 From games to 360-degree VR videos, there's plenty to dig into - and we've got some favourites, naturally.
 Here are the 20 Gear VR games and apps you ought to start with.